suffolklibraries/lgc/content/collections/events/walk-beccles-09-06.md

     content:
       -
         type: text
-        text: 'This is a group led by trained Walk Leaders, Steve and Jane. ' -
+        text: 'Join the walk leaders on a town walk incorporating the quayside (if the weather is suitable). ' -
     type: paragraph
     attrs: